jmfieldman/Mortar/README.md

 * Mortar supports implicit tuple processing (you don't need to call out a tuple as a specific element like ```CGRect``` or ```CGSize```).

 * Mortar supports multi-view alignment/constraints in a single line.

+* Mortar supports a robust compile-time VFL syntax that uses views directly (instead of dictionary lookups).

 * Additional goodies, like the ```|+|``` operator to visually construct view hierarchies rather than using tons of sequential calls to ```addSubview()```.